{Financial Goals} Tackle Your Credit Card Debt Today

 Email SMC: shemakescents@gmail.com

-{Got Goals} How to Make and Achieve Your Goals for 2013
+{Got Goals} How to Make and Achieve Your Goals

-My TV best friend, Carrie Bradshaw, once stated that, “as we drive along this road called life, occasionally a gal will find herself a little lost.
+My TV best friend, Carrie Bradshaw, once stated that “as we drive along this road called life, occasionally a gal will find herself a little lost.
 And when that happens, I guess she has to let go of the coulda, shoulda, woulda, buckle up and just keep going”.
 I coulda lived without that purchase, I shoulda saved more, and I woulda done it like this if… Well folks, one of my favorite things about going into the New Year are the ability to reflect and refresh.
 It’s time to move toward your goals/resolutions for the future.

 Replace Your Coulda, Shoulda, Woulda with Been There Done That!